 With the prospect of being your own boss and possibly earning a ton of money, millions of entrepreneurs are eagerly tugging at the leash to launch their own startup.
 Starting a startup is easier said than done, however, and most businesses which try to get up and running inevitably fail within the first few years.

-Don’t let the dispassionate cruelty of the market sink your startup’s prospects before it ever gets a chance to shine.
 Here are the 5 essential steps you’ll need to follow if you want to learn how to start a startup fast.

 1. Plot out Your Vision